ihmeuw/pseudopeople/docs/source/noise/index.rst

    :backlinks: entry

 In order to have a realistic challenge with entity resolution, it is essential to add noise to the simulated data.
-Noise can also be called "corruption" or "distortion."
-By default, Pseudopeople applies noise to the datasets it generates using some reasonable settings.
-If desired, the user can change these settings through the configuration system.
-See the Configuration section for details.
+"Noise" refers to various types of errors introduced into the data and may also be called "corruption" or "distortion."
+By default, Pseudopeople applies noise to the simulated datasets using some reasonable settings.
+If desired, the user can change the noise settings through the configuration system---see the Configuration section for details.

 .. todo::